EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ## Contents of the Starter Kit

-The Starter Kit has (so far) four parts:
+The Starter Kit has (so far) three parts:
 - URLsFinder: A library to identify enterprise URLs with the search engine [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").
-- [CBS URL Finder](https://github.com/SNStatComp/urlfinding "External repository for the CBS URL finder"): A library to identify enterprise URLs using the Google API.
-Remark: This library is provided in a separate repository.
-Please consult the readme of the external repository for further instructions on how to use it.
 - URLScraper: Functions to scrape a list of URLs and safe the HTML code in a NoSQL database for later analysis.
 - SocialMediaProfiles: A library to identify social media links on enterprise websites.